Loading quotes...

 HTTPS://INTERNET---TIMES.COM

 We're really internet and we're here to stay.
-A website about things Will & Seb and various friends & guests think are interesting.
+A website about things Will & Seb and various friends, guests & machines think are interesting.
 Little-to-no specific focus, a bit odd, speling errors, and incredibly culturally relevant.
 Not the first nor the last.
 Why copy when you can steal?

 The Internet Times